-QUALITY INDICATOR 1: Personal Escort Records (PERs) Not observed Yes No 1.1.1 Is each custody positively identified at the time of arrival and are they named on the Personal Escort Record (PER) form? x 1.1.2 Does identification take place out of hearing of any other custody? x 1.1.3 When names and dates of birth are obtained is confirmation made that the custody is due to appear before the court that day? x 1.1.4 Is there a process in place to record the requirement and any subsequent provision for translation services? x 1.1.5 Do PERs include recording custody movements, any significant activities or events, timings including arrival and departure times, when case was concluded, any provision or offer of meals, drinks or healthcare? x 1.1.6 Are PERs accurately completed and fully updated? Х In summary, are Personal Escort Record (PER) forms accurately populated and all relevant sections completed? x Free text Recommendations/Advisories/Good Practice

-QUALITY INDICATOR 2: Custody Procedures Not observed Yes No 1.2.1 Is information given to custodies in a language (and format) that they understand? x 1.2.2 Was the custody asked questions regarding the following: Racism Homophobia Transgender discrimination Religious discrimination Bullying Any cell sharing issues Risk of suicide or self-harm Solicitor access, their own or one will be provided X 1.2.3 Are medical or special needs, including relevant risk factors identified through information provided from appropriate third parties and were they acted upon? x 1.2.4 Are any interventions or interactions recorded including searches or risk factors in relation to the custody in the CCU or during transit? x 1.2.5 Are custodies given information on what to expect whilst in the CCU? x 1.2.6 Are CCU staff proactive at taking into account changes of circumstances for new arrivals into custody? x 1.2.7 Where relevant, is the GEOAmey IT system updated and maintained, including the most recent custody photograph? x 1.2.8 If where a custody is admitted directly from court, do CCU staff enquire as to whether there are any urgent personal, domestic or legal concerns that require immediate attention and bring these to the attention of the court or prison where necessary? x 1.2.9 If a custody was committed to prison and required an interpreter; was the receiving prison notified to enable arrangements to be made to assist in their admission? x In summary, are all procedures for identifying those in custody fully complied with, are staff proactive in assessing their understanding, х
+QUALITY INDICATOR 1: Personal Escort Records (PERs) Not observed Yes No 1.1.1 Is each custody positively identified at the time of arrival and are they named on the Personal Escort Record (PER) form?
+X 1.1.2 Does identification take place out of hearing of any other custody?
+X 1.1.3 When names and dates of birth are obtained is confirmation made that the custody is due to appear before the court that day?
+X 1.1.4 Is there a process in place to record the requirement and any subsequent provision for translation services?
+X 1.1.5 Do PERs include recording custody movements, any significant activities or events, timings including arrival and departure times, when case was concluded, any provision or offer of meals, drinks or healthcare?
+X 1.1.6 Are PERs accurately completed and fully updated? Х In summary, are Personal Escort Record (PER) forms accurately populated and all relevant sections completed?
+X Free text Inspectors found that all custodies from both the Police attend at Stornoway Police Station where they were police a cell.
+Only when the court was ready to receive the cu brought to the CCU, where they stayed for a very shore rocessed an ustody were d place they appearing.
+The same process was applied in reverse of proceedings.
+As HMIPS inspectors do not have jurisdiction within Po- the admission process could not be observed, the mov from the Police Station to and from the CCU was recom- movement. lice Scotland d build e custo lings ody Recommendations/Advisories/Good Practice QUALITY INDICATOR 2: Custody Procedures Not observed Yes No 1.2.1 Is information given to custodies in a language (and format) that they understand?
+X 1.2.2 Was the custody asked questions regarding the following: Racism Homophobia Transgender discrimination Religious discrimination Bullying Any cell sharing issues Risk of suicide or self-harm Solicitor access, their own or one will be provided X 1.2.3 Are medical or special needs, including relevant risk factors identified through information provided from appropriate third parties and were they acted upon?
+X 1.2.4 Are any interventions or interactions recorded including searches or risk factors in relation to the custody in the CCU or during transit?
+X 1.2.5 Are custodies given information on what to expect whilst in the CCU?
+X 1.2.6 Are CCU staff proactive at taking into account changes of circumstances for new arrivals into custody?
+X 1.2.7 Where relevant, is the GEOAmey IT system updated and maintained, including the most recent custody photograph?
+X 1.2.8 If where a custody is admitted directly from court, do CCU staff enquire as to whether there are any urgent personal, domestic or legal concerns that require immediate attention and bring these to the attention of the court or prison where necessary?
+X

-needs and whether they require further support in order to understand basic essential information?

-Free text
+1.2.9 If a custody was committed to prison and required an interpreter; was the receiving prison notified to enable arrangements to be made to assist in their admission?
+X In summary, are all procedures for identifying those in custody fully complied with, are staff proactive in assessing their understanding, needs and whether they require further support in order to understand basic essential information?
+X Free text It was noted that GEOAmey had no facility to take a ph otograph of a cust ody.
 Recommendations/Advisories/Good Practice